ElaraLang/elara-go/specification.md

 ### 2.7 - Generic Types

 Generic types are a type that can be any type.
 They are denoted with a lowercase identifier to distinguish them from normal types.
 All generic types are assumed to be universally quantified.
 For example, the type expression `a -> a` means `∀a. a -> a`, i.e it must hold for every possible type.
+A value of type `String -> String` is not sufficient.

 Once a generic type has been "realized", it must remain the same all throughout a type expression.
 For example, in the expression `a -> b -> (a, b)`, if `a` is inferred to `Int` then it must be `Int` everywhere in the expression.